 It’s been a while since I’ve managed to get around to posting here.
 You could say that things have ‘changed gear’ now that I’m in the latter stages of my PhD.
-But as it is Mental Health Awareness week I wanted to share something that I’ve pondered over myself, which may be useful to you too.
+But it is Mental Health Awareness week.
+I wanted to share something that I’ve pondered over myself, which may be useful to you too.
 It’s all about a nourishment barrier.

 What is a nourishment barrier?